-Product name: CT (Lux) American (the "Portfolio") Legal entity identifier: 549300DPU5Y0HRX49161
+Product name: CT (Lux) American (the "Portfolio")

+Legal entity identifier: 549300DPU5Y0HRX49161

-Does this financial product have a sustainable investment objective? • • □ Yes No ☐ It will make a minimum investments with an earth objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments activities that qualify as lly sustainable under nomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy qualify as env ectivities that do not rironmentally ader the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective ☐ It will make a minimum investments with a so - otes E/S characteristics, but will not any sustainable investments
+Does this financial product have a sustainable investment objective? ● ■ Yes П It will make a minimum of sustainable \times It promotes Environmental/Social (E/S) investments with an environmental characteristics and while it does not have as objective: % its objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments in economic activities that qualify as П with an environmental objective in environmentally sustainable under economic activities that qualify as the EU Taxonomy environmentally sustainable under the EU Taxonomy |X|in economic activities that do not with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy qualify as environmentally sustainable under the EU Taxonomy X with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will not investments with a social objective: % make any sustainable investments practices.